Each of us is unique, and that includes the shape of our face.

 - Gives you the flexibility of shaving wet or dry

-- Great at shaving trouble spots like the neck and chin area
+- Excellent at shaving trouble spots like the neck and chin area

 - SmartClean system takes too long to dry (4 hours according to reviews)

-- Complex design makes manual cleaning tedious compared to a foil razor
+- The complex design makes manual cleaning tedious compared to a foil razor

 - Does not shave as close as a foil shaver